stateful/docs.runme.dev/docs/installation/installrunme.md

   version: v2.2
 ---

-# Install Runme on Vscode
+# Install Runme on VS Code

-In this section, we will guide you through installing Runme on Vscode.
+In this section, we will guide you through installing Runme on VS Code.

 Let's get started.

-## **Installing Runme on Vscode**
+## **Installing Runme on VS Code**

 To get started, open the `Extensions Tab` in your VS Code sidebar and search for **"Runme"**.
 The CLI is contained inside the extension.